-In the long term, public education is the key to a more prosperous Ohio.
+In the long term, higher education is the key to a more prosperous Ohio.
 Jobs are becoming more advanced.
 Employers want well-rounded workers who can think critically.
 Technology is forcing us to learn and understand more about the world around us.
 These things require education.
-Public education inspires young minds, develops creativity, teaches social skills, and supports our kids as they grow.
+College inspires young minds, develops creativity, teaches social skills, and supports young adults as they grow.
 This is why making college affordable is good policy for Ohio.
-While college is not for everyone, we need to invest in it.
-We need to create incentives for students to pursue higher education, not laden them with so much debt that avoid it.
+While college is not for everyone, we need to create incentives for students to pursue higher education.
+We should not laden them with so much debt that avoid it.
 Providing affordable college is good policy for Ohio and for our country.

 Investment in people and designing long-term public policy attracts good businesses to Ohio.
 Good businesses care about a strong infrastructure to move goods and services.
 They thrive with better public schools, access to transportation hubs, and a government that values diversity.
 Good businesses also care about quality of life for their employees, which means caring neighborhoods, healthy parks, and a positive community.
 When we focus on these things, businesses move into our communities and the economy prospers.
 That is why I believe that good business policies begin with policies that improve the lives of people.

 As a business owner and consumer lawyer, I know how important it is to ensure we balance profits with people.
 That also means balance between labor and management.
 Today, we have corporations making billions of dollars in profits while their employees use welfare to make ends meet.
 Some of these corporations pay no taxes, forcing taxpayers to subside their low pay.
 This has pushed society out of balance.
 That is why I support workers’ right to organize.
 Unionized workers have better wages, benefits, and a higher quality of life.
 They also have a vested interest in the success of their employing businesses.
 Unions provide one kind balance that is missing in society today.